- z/OS file structures

 The main problem with most of the above issues is that fixing them requires Programming resource, which is usually charged out to the customer.
 If the customer isn't suffering from the problems, he won't want the pay for fixing them!
 Storage solutions always seem to come free.

-In the old days, about 10 years ago, IO tuning was a major industry, but modern disk subsystems with large cache front ends have removed a lot of the art from the job.
+In the old days, about 10 years ago, IO tuning was a major industry, but modern disk subsystems with flash storage fronted by SCM have removed a lot of the art from the job.
 There are one or two things still to watch out for.

 z/OS can only schedule one IO to a logical UCB at a time.
 If applications need to access the same logical disk, then they will queue up to get access.
 This is called IOSQ.
 You can almost eliminate IOSQ by using PAV aliases.
 See the PAV section for PAV details, and the RMF section for IOSQ details.
 Even if you have PAV installed, it is worth checking from time to time to see if you have IOSQ problems.
 If you do, then the answer is to add more PAV aliases.